NLnetLabs/unbound/doc/unbound.conf.rst

     This could happen if the host has not been able to service the queries for a while, i.e. Unbound is not running, and then is enabled again.
     It uses timestamp socket options.
+    The socket option is available on the Linux platform.

     Default: 0 (disabled)